-The 2020 Composition Program will focus on works for string quartet (two violins, viola and cello) with the addition of voice (soprano).
+The 2020 Composition Program planned to focus on works for string quartet (two violins, viola and cello) with the addition of voice (soprano).
 Participants will gain firsthand experience by working directly with composer Prof. Richard Danielpour, the internationally renowned Carpe Diem String Quartet, and soprano Sarah Shafer, with a goal of premiering a new work at the end of the 3-week program.
-Each participant will receive a professional audio and video recording of the composition they workshop during the program.
+Each participant receives a professional audio and video recording of the composition they workshop during the program.

 What does the program offer?

 The C-GAP Summer Program is an intensive opportunity to study abroad in Siena, Italy at the world renowned Accademia Musicale Chigiana.
 The program is tailored towards graduate students currently enrolled at institutions of higher learning.
 Participants will leave the Accademia Chigiana with a professional recording of their piece and a video recording of the final concert.

 Composers will participate in group lessons and masterclasses where the Carpe Diem String Quartet will workshop their piece.
 The activities of the Composition program take place within the festival Primavera Chigiana.
 Students are also given the opportunity to participate in the cultural outings organized within the Summer C-GAP, and study Italian language through daily morning lessons with our dedicated instructor.

 The composition course is led by Dean and Program Director Antonio Artese in collaboration with Prof. Richard Danielpour (UCLA).
 The Carpe Diem String Quartet and soprano Sarah Shafer are artists in residence.